Choosing the Right Wheel Size

 The diameter is measured from one side of the wheel to the opposite side with the wheel lying flat, ensuring that measuring device passes over the centre of the wheel.

-Generally, the larger the wheel, the greater the capacity and that’s the major criterion in determining what the diameter of the wheel should be.
+Generally, the larger the wheel size, the greater the capacity and that’s the major criterion in determining what the diameter of the wheel should be.
 However, there are a number of other things to consider.
 Larger diameters will allow wheels to more easily traverse uneven floors, doorways, diamond plate, and dock level thresholds.

 Larger diameters will also improve the rollability of a caster, with less push-pull energy required.
 So, while a 6” wheel may provide the capacity you need, you may want to consider a larger diameter if floor conditions and ergonomics are a factor.